Keisal Peters: Early life and education

 Peters' early education was at Lowmans Leeward Anglican School and then St. Vincent Girls’ High School.
 She was interested in student politics, the girl guides and the Red Cross.
 She then attended St. Vincent and the Grenadines Community College.

 She studied law at the University of the West Indies and completed her legal qualification in Trinidad and Tobago at the Hugh Wooding Law School.

 Career

 Peters was elected to the national assembly in 2020.
 In August 2022 she became the first woman to serve as the Minister of Foreign Affairs and Foreign Trade.
 She succeeded the Prime Minister Ralph Gonsalves who held that portfolio but he delegated that responsibility to Peters so that he could concentrate on improving the country's tertiary education system.

-In 16 July 2024 the Prime Minister announced a reshuffle of ministers.
+On 16 July 2024 the Prime Minister announced a reshuffle of ministers.
 He was speaking after Hurrican Beryl had struck.
 He said he wanted Peters to look at "the heart and soul of the government".